Nie-Tianyi/rs_algorithm_practise/README.md

 ### 1. A Stepper

-we can use for-loop iterate over our struct if we have implemented `Iterator` for our struct:
+we can use for-loop iterate over our struct if we have implemented trait `Iterator` for our struct:

 ```rust
 pub struct Stepper{